- Rapid decision-making & planning

 Physicians and other clinical staff are on the front lines of caring for patients with confirmed or possible infection with COVID-19 and have an increased risk of exposure to the virus.
 Health care professionals may minimize their risk of exposure when caring for confirmed or possible COVID-19 patients by following the CDC’s Interim Infection Prevention and Control recommendations for: Patients with Suspected or Confirmed COVID-19 in Healthcare Settings.

+Because of the often extended and close contact with vulnerable individuals in health care settings, a conservative approach to monitoring and applying work restrictions is recommended to prevent transmission.
 Review whether any engineering or administrative controls, safe work practices, and/or personal protective equipment may limit potential exposure.

 As the COVID-19 crisis evolves, many practices are being tasked with developing clinical protocols in the absence of guidance.
 Issues such as how to clinically evaluate symptomatic persons, triage and surveillance, infection control and isolation practices, communication with and reporting to public health authorities, and facility access and security should be top of mind and will help arm your practice against business and legal risks.